WWE Tough Enough: Aftermath

 Justice Smith would later appear in the 2008 revival of American Gladiators, using his first name as his gladiator name.

 Marty Wright, who lied about his age during the auditions and was disqualified, later signed with WWE and competed as The Boogeyman.

 During the tryouts, Brian Danovich suffered a torn pectoral muscle during the bench press but then went on to complete the assault course in its entirely while carrying the injury.
 After withdrawing from the event, then Head of Talent Relations John Laurinaitis offered him a developmental contract on the spot though he was eventually released after numerous injuries without appearing on the main roster.
 He would resurface in June 2018 with a wrestling internet radio show called Wrestling With Passion on Action VR Network on Mixlr, which lasted only five episodes before his untimely death on August 9, 2018, at the age of 38 by committing suicide.

 Andrew Hankinson tried out for this season but failed to make it to the finals.
 However, he was signed to a WWE developmental contract and later competed in WWE as Festus and Luke Gallows until his WWE release in November 2010.
 He would go on to compete for Impact Wrestling as a member of the Aces & Eights and New Japan Pro-Wrestling teaming with Karl Anderson as members of the Bullet Club.
 In 2016, Gallows returned to WWE with Anderson as tag team champions.
-They were both released in April 2020.
+They were both released in April 2020, then rehired in October 2022, before being again released in January 2025.

 A DVD of this season was released in 2005.